NEARFoundation/transaction-tracking-app/README.md

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.ts`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-# TODO

-1. Search this repo for 'TODO' to find things that need to be done.
-1. Also search for 'eslint-disable' and fix those.
-1. Add unit tests.
-1. Add end-to-end tests.
-1. Add branch protection rules for `main` and `develop`.